 While many groups initially opposed certain aspects of the ACA from the outset, most are now worried about potentially large disruptive measures to the established law and the repercussions that might bring.

-Among those leading the advocacy charge are coalitions.
-Once such, calling itself the Alliance for Healthcare Security, has already pulled together a broad coalition of 21 doctor, nurse and patients advocacy groups and launched an alleged seven figure print and digital ad buy, targeted mostly in Alaska, Arizona, Maine, Nevada, Tennessee and Washington, D.C. warning against getting rid of the ACA without a replacement in place.
+Among those leading the ACA advocacy charge are coalitions.
+Once such, calling itself the Alliance for Healthcare Security, has already pulled together a broad coalition of 21 doctor, nurse and patients advocacy groups and launched an alleged seven-figure print and digital ad buy, targeted mostly in Alaska, Arizona, Maine, Nevada, Tennessee and Washington, D.C. warning against getting rid of the ACA without a replacement in place.